thradams/cake/ownership.md

-Last Updated 20 April 2024
+Last Updated 28 June 2024

 This is a work in progress, both design and implementation.
 Cake source itself is being used to validate the concepts.